Home Compare ALLE vs LR.PA

 Allegion vs Legrand: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Allegion carrying a narrow edge on valuation.
+Allegion holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 Legrand still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Legrand carries the stronger setup — intact trend against Allegion's broken trend.
 That leaves a split case: the structural lead stays with Allegion, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ALLE: Russell 1000, LR.PA: STOXX 600).
+Peer scores are normalised within each company's primary universe (ALLE: S&P 500, LR.PA: STOXX 600).

 Trajectory Similarity